clerancebae/firstbootstrap/README.md

 Hi there!
-I am Berke aka Clerance
+I am Berke aka Clerance.

 This is my first bootstrap work